GUEDDES/react-course-advanced-guide/courses/react-hooks-deep-dive/modules/06-react-memo/README.md

-# React.memo - Component Memoization
+# Module 6: React.memo - Component Memoization

 ## 🎯 Learning Objectives

 - ✅ Understand React.memo
 - ✅ Prevent unnecessary re-renders
 - ✅ Use custom comparison functions
+- ✅ Know when NOT to use it
 - ✅ Combine with useMemo/useCallback
-- ✅ Know when NOT to use it

 ---

 ## 📖 What is React.memo?

-React.memo is a higher-order component that memoizes component output, preventing re-renders when props haven't changed.
+React.memo is a higher-order component that memoizes a component, preventing re-renders if props haven't changed.

 ```jsx
 const MemoizedComponent = React.memo(Component);